This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 - Qui if you missed Thai food while travelling.

-- Karavan for a lively food court with many veggie and vegan options, right next to the most famous ruin bars.
+- Karavan is a lively food court with many veggie and vegan options, right next to the most famous ruin bars, Budapest’s one-of-a-kind pubs that you should visit at least once.

 What To Buy in Budapest

-If you’re wondering what to buy in Budapest as a souvenir for your loved ones back home or as a way to keep the memory of your Budapest trip alive for a while longer, here are some suggestions:
+If you’re wondering what to buy in Budapest as a souvenir to bring back home, here are some suggestions:

 - Paprika: Paprika is an essential part of Hungarian cuisine.
 In Budapest, you can find top-quality paprika in many types, such as hot, sweet, smoked hot and smoked sweet.